Pancetta and Sage with Linguini Pasta

 - In a pot over high heat, fill with water third thirds full.
 Bring to a boil.
 Add pasta and salt.
 Let cook until the pasta is al dente.
 (Reserve some pasta water for step 3!)

 - As pasta is cooking, in a small omelet pan over medium low heat add butter.
-Once melted, add pancetta, shallot, and sage.
-Cook until pancetta is nice and juicy.
+Once melted,

 - From the pasta pot, take about 1/3 cup of the pasta water and mix it into the sauce.
 Turn heat up to medium.
 Let it cook down until the sauce has a good, slightly thick consistency (like a gravy consistency).
 See picture.